Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: SED Components and the Fitting Routine

 \section{SED Components and the Fitting Routine}

-One of the most important advantages of this study relative to previous work is that it accounts for emission over ten decades in frequency, from X-ray to radio wavelengths.
-Because both the AGN and host galaxies contribute throughout the electromagnetic spectrum, it is critical to disentangle the contributions from each as a function of wavelength in order to quantify the contributions of the various physical mechanisms to the overall energy budget.
-In this section, we first describe the components used in our SED model (ARXSED) to account for the AGN emission, and then describe the component used to model the emission from the host galaxy.
-Additionally, we describe the methods used for correcting for the obscuration from the torus, the host galaxy, and the Milky Way absorption along the line of sight. \\
+One of the most important advantages of this study relative to previous work is that it accounts for emission over ten decades in frequency, from radio to X-ray.
+Because both AGN and host galaxies contribute throughout the electromagnetic spectrum, it is critical to disentangle the contributions from each as a function of wavelength in order to quantify the contributions of the various physical mechanisms to the overall energy budget.
+In this section, we first describe the components used in our SED model (ARXSED) to account for the AGN emission, and then describe those used to model the emission from the host galaxy.
+Additionally, we describe the methods used to correct for the obscuration from the torus, the host galaxy, and the Milky Way absorption along the line of sight.